OUR SERVICES

 LEAVE

-An employee working an average of 40 hours of per week is entitled to 192 hours of leave in addition to 8 hours announced in Budget 2018 and another 8 hours announced in Budget 2019.
-If such average normal hours (excluding overtime) is below or exceeds 40 hours per week, the vacation leave entitlement in hours should be adjusted accordingly.
+In each calendar year, an employee is entitled to 192 basic hours of vacation leave plus additional hours for public holidays that fall on weekends.
+If such average normal hours (excluding overtime) is below or exceeds 40 hours per week, the vacation leave entitlement in hours should be adjusted accordingly on a pro rata basis.

 Though it is the employee’s right to choose when to apply for leave, the application for leave has to be approved by the employer before an employee can proceed with leave.
 The employer may approve or refuse an application for leave, taking into consideration the exigencies of work.